kedar2812/pmis-2.0/README.md

 - Role-based access control is implemented at the UI level
 - The application is fully responsive and works on mobile devices
 - Charts and visualizations use Recharts library
-- Maps use Google Maps JavaScript API (requires API key - see Google Maps API Setup section)
+- Maps use Leaflet with OpenStreetMap (no API key required)
 - 3D viewer uses Three.js for basic 3D visualization

 ## License